hazemezz123/Python-oppSkills/README.md

 - Health bar visualization during battles
 - Battle log to track the progress of fights
 - Battle history tracking and review of past battles
+- Persistent storage - all characters and battle history are saved automatically

 ## Requirements